Lutando/docs-oxd/sources/plugin/wordpress/index.md

 ![General](https://raw.githubusercontent.com/GluuFederation/wp_openid_connect_single_sign_on_plugin_by_gluu/master/assets/1.png)

-1. Membership: must be checked.
+1. Automatically register new users: must be checked.
 2. New User Default Role: specify which role to give to new users upon registration.
 3. URI of the OpenID Connect Provider: insert the URI of the OpenID Connect Provider.
 4. Custom URI after logout: custom URI after logout (for example "Thank you" page).